Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Something told him he probably shouldn’t fiddle with it.
 Or sit up, either.
 Actually, not sitting up felt like a *very* good idea.
 Still, he turned his head.

-Yan’s niece, the Singer, was sitting on a mat of some kind in the corner, humming to herself as she did… something.
+Yan’s niece, the Singer, was sitting on a mat of some kind in the corner, humming to herself as she did... something.
 A Singer-spell.
 Loor had never learned the ways of Singers.
 But she looked up and smiled when his head turned.

 He was *pretty* sure she hadn’t died in the battle.
-And now he thought about it…
+And now he thought about it...

-"I…" his mouth was as dry as a stone.
+"I..." his mouth was as dry as a stone.
 He licked its inside and tried to wet it until he could speak. "....I didn’t die?"

 She nodded, and used her tail to push herself to her feet.
-The smile she gave him said she was glad to see him, but also a little… intimidated.
+The smile she gave him said she was glad to see him, but also a little... intimidated.
 "The Human *‘doctors’* say you came very close.
 They almost couldn’t save you.
 Many broken bones, broken heart, flattened lung. *‘Baseball’* saved your life."

 As if summoned by her words, a tall and skinny human wearing a thin blue *‘shirt’* joined them.
 He paused and let a strange yellow light sweep up and down him a couple of times before he came in properly.

-"Well met, Loor Given-Man," he said in the People’s own words… except his mouth didn’t match the sounds.
+"Well met, Loor Given-Man," he said in the People’s own words... except his mouth didn’t match the sounds.
 There must be a speaking-stone hidden somewhere nearby.
 "I’m Mister Gupta.
 It’s good to see you awake."

 "He is a *traw-mar con-sult-ant,"* the Singer explained.
 "A healer of people who get badly hurt like you did."